By Suzanne Frush, ALICE Product Manager & Jeff Parker, ALICE Hotel Operations Expert

 The hotel industry has undergone an incredibly rough 2020 and the path ahead isn’t totally straightforward.
 Though occupancy rates are increasing, they don’t yet always merit the staff levels that were seen in 2019.
 This will probably mean the staff you do have will need to wear multiple hats, either within each department, or even across departments.
 All of these changes can get lost in the shuffle, so make sure your team is aligned on what is most important to get done on a daily, weekly and monthly basis.

 - Identify the “most critical” parts of your SOPs and make sure that these are happening

 - Leverage technology (like ALICE) to allow for multitasking, streamlined communication, and cross-team collaboration

 All said and done, there are a lot of new expenses coming down the pipeline.
 Protective personal equipment, new cleaning supplies, and physical changes to communal space will all put a strain on pre-COVID budgets.
 Even items like linens might need to be replaced more often with the more caustic cleaning.

-Determining what specific changes need to be made to your hotel’s cleaning protocols will help estimate the new costs.
+Determining what specific changes need to be made to your hotel’s housekeeping protocols for COVID-19 will help estimate the new costs.
 Another consideration for these new expenses would be a case where lower occupancy means less frequent restocking, as the wear and tear on inventory decreases.